industrial-edge/jenkins-cicd/docs/pipeline.md

 3) Click on "Add Credentials" and fill in the form with following information:

     ```txt
     - Username: <dockerID>
     - Password: <password>
     - ID: 'credentials-id'
     ```

 4) Click "OK".
 Your credentials for Docker Hub has been created.

 <img src="graphics/create_credentials.gif" width="1000"/>

-### Create Jenkins environment variables
+### Create Jenkins environment variables (Option A and B)
-To use envrironment variables in your Jenkins pipelines, follow these instructions:
+To use environment variables in your Jenkins pipelines, follow these instructions:

 1) Go to the "Manage Jenkins" option on Home Page.